magento/devdocs/src/cloud/docker/docker-quick-reference.md

 ### Override configuration

-Because the `ece-docker build:compose` command in the `{{site.data.var.ct}}` package overwrites the base configuration, we recommend saving your customizations in an override configuration file.
+Because the `ece-docker build:compose` command overwrites the base configuration, we recommend saving your customizations in an override configuration file.
 You can use this method to merge multiple custom configurations.
-See [Docker Docs: Multiple Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files).
+See [Docker Docs: Multiple Compose files][].

 The `docker-compose up` command considers the base `docker-compose.yml` configuration by default.
 If the `docker-compose.override.yml` file is present, then the override configuration merges with the base configuration.